energyscope/EnergyScope_pathway/docs/sections/Input Data.rst

 the yearly capacity factor (:math:`c_p`).
 As described in the Section `[ssec:lp_formulation] <#ssec:lp_formulation>`__, for seasonal renewables the capacity factor :math:`c_{p,t}` is defined for each time period.
-These capacity factors are represented in Figure :numref:`Figure %s <fig:TS_Renewables>`.
+These capacity factors are represented in :numref:`Figure %s <fig:TS_Renewables>`.
 For these technologies, :math:`c_p` is the average of :math:`c_{p,t}`.
 For all the other electricity supply technologies (renewable and non-renewable),